 Elias dropped out of his current projects and started over in Christian music, signing with Alarma Records and releasing Rick Elias and the Confessions in 1990.

 Here’s a sample:

 Elias didn’t care for the cookie-cutter Christian music scene; he thought it could be shallow (Having sung it for fourteen years, I mostly agree, but I digress).
 Yet he didn’t hate it or get snarky about it.
 In a 1993 interview with CrossRhythms, Elias stated,

 From an artistic standpoint the question facing every musician is to create work that’s vital and intelligent and passionate without sacrificing a very unique perspective on what art is and what people should value in life.
 We should be able to put on Christian records, or at least the best Christian records, and they should be as intellectually and emotionally stimulating as anyone else’s record you might put on.

 Fortunately, Alarma and its parent label, Frontline, allowed Elias a pretty free hand.
 Rick would make one other album for them, Ten Stories, released in 1991.

 For the bulk of the 1990s, Elias performed and toured with Rich Mullins as a founding member of the Ragamuffin Band.
 Sadly, Mullins was killed in a car accident on September 19, 1997.
-At the time, he was in talks to produce a new album that was simply to be ten songs about Jesus.
+At the time he was in talks to release a new album that was simply to be ten songs about Jesus.